Talks a return to normalcy but awkward diplomatic dance to come

-It may signal the end of dysfunction, but experts said the good will would be more difficult to maintain in later talks given points of profound policy differences likely to still define the relationship.
+Tuesday’s 32-minute meeting may signal the end of dysfunction, but experts said the goodwill would be more difficult to maintain in later talks given points of profound policy differences likely to still define the relationship.

-Mr Albanese praised a “warm” and “very positive and constructive” return to communication as the first formal meeting between the two countries’ leaders in six years took place at the G20 summit in Bali on Tuesday.
+Mr Albanese praised a “warm” and “very positive and constructive” return to communication as the first formal meeting between the two countries’ leaders in six years came at the G20 summit in Bali on Tuesday.

 “Our bilateral relationship is an important one,” Mr Albanese said before the half-hour meeting.